danomatika/ofxPd/README.md

 ### "undefined reference to SetDllDirectory" in Win Codeblocks

-Newer versions of libpd check the windows version, so this needs to be set via a define in your codeblocks project.
+Newer versions of libpd check the windows version, so this needs to be set via a define in your Codeblocks project.
 If you have an old ofxPd project, this is not set, hence the error.
 See "Adding ofxPd to an Existing Project" above, and add the `WINVER=0x502` define to your project.

 Adding Pure Data external libraries to ofxPd
 --------------------------------------------